-13 people (3 passengers and 10 crew) on Ponant’s cruise ship Le Jacques Cartier (2020-newbuild) tested positive for Coronavirus (COVID-19), and the vessel suspended the planned itinerary to return to homeport Marseille France.
+13 people (3 passengers and 10 crew) on Ponant’s cruise ship Le Jacques Cartier (2020-newbuild) tested COVID-positive and the vessel suspended the planned itinerary to return to homeport Marseille France.

 The outbreak started on October 26 when the ship arrived at Port Siracusa (Sicily Italy).
 Two crew were diagnosed with COVID-19, and Le Jacques Cartier initiated the onboard response procedures.